 In this video, I wanted to go through an excellent mini-band exercise for your rotator cuff.

-The rotator cuff is the most common muscle that gets injured in the shoulder.
+The rotator cuff is the most common muscle group that gets injured in the shoulder.
 Having a wide variety of exercises that you can do in order to target the rotator cuff is very important.

 EXCELLENT Mini Band Exercise for the Rotator Cuff

 CLICK HERE to watch the YouTube video.

 Here are two examples of exercises that you can do with the mini band to target the rotator cuff.
 I had Donnalee demonstrate the exercises.

 Start off in the 90/90 position.
 Take the loop tubing or the mini band and loop it around your foot, keeping it firmly around the ball of your foot so it’s not going anywhere.

 Rowing using a Mini Band (Level 1)

 With the tubing in your left hand, row back.
 Bring the elbow back in a smooth and controlled motion, hold it for a second, and then slowly return back.

 To better target the rotator cuff, do the rowing movement, bring the elbow out to the side, and then return back down to the start.
-So row, bring the elbow to the side to a stop, back down and then return to the starting position.
+So row the elbow up, then bring the elbow to the side to a stop, back down and then return to the starting position.
 Use a smooth movement as you go through.

 Rowing and Lifting the Elbow using a Mini Band (Level 2)

 If you are not able to go all the way to 90 degrees, that’s perfectly fine.
-You can start off by just going to 30 degrees or to 45 degrees, or 70 degrees.
+You can start off by just going to 30 degrees, 45 degrees, or 70 degrees.